 Benjamin Taylor is a former executive editor and publisher of the Boston Globe where he worked for 28 years before leaving the paper at the end of 1999.
 His career at the Globe included a four-year stint in the Globe Washington Bureau where he covered Congress and the Reagan White House.
 Mr. Taylor is chairman of the Emerald Necklace Conservancy, a non-profit organization that advocates for Boston’s park system created by Frederick Law Olmsted.
 He also chairs the board of Living on Earth, an environmental news program on National Public Radio.
 Mr. Taylor also is a board member of The Conversation –US, a non-profit news website that publishes opinion pieces by academics made accessible for a broader audience by journalistically trained editors.
 He also is a board member of Discovering Justice, a non-profit organization that focuses on civic education and its crucial role in our democracy.
 Tutoring under-served high school students in writing at the Jeremiah E. Burke High School in Dorchester, MA is the most rewarding endeavor of his career.
 Born in Boston, Mr. Taylor graduated from Harvard College in 1969 with a BA in American History.
 He and his wife, Kate, live in Brookline, MA.
 They have three adult children.

-Win Treese is a principal with the consulting company Serissa Research, Inc. He is the former program director of the Hariri Institute for Computing and Computational Science & Engineering at Boston University, and has previously led software team at startups, including high-performance computing company SiCortex and Internet commerce pioneer Open Market.
+Win Treese is a software consultant and writer.
+He is the former director of projects and programs of Boston University’s Hariri Institute for Computing and Computational Science & Engineering and has previously led software teams at startups, including high-performance computing company SiCortex and Internet commerce pioneer Open Market.
 Win also chaired the working group at the Internet Engineering Task Force that standardized the widely-used Secure Sockets Layer protocol universally used on the Web.
-He is the co-author of the book Designing Systems for Internet Commerce, and is now working on a new book.
+He holds an S.B. in Mathematics from the Massachusetts Institute of Technology and an S.M. in Computer Science from Harvard.
+He is co-author of the book Designing Systems for Internet Commerce, and is now working on a new book.